KatherineWasmer/glados/README.md

 #### 3/10/2026 --  Version 0.2.0 includes the following functions to eliminate the need to type out command lines for bioinformatics tools (PLINK, bcftools, etc.)

-`install_plink()` - Installs PLINK 1.9 through an RStudio instance without the need to use the terminal.
+`install_plink()` - Installs PLINK 1.9 through an RStudio instance without the need to manually interact with the terminal.

 `rename_file()`  - Renames a file within a directory.
 This is especially useful when using a Galaxy RStudio instance.